-The Green board is moisture resistant.
+The Green Board is moisture resistant.
 For this reason, it is used in rooms that may experience some levels of moisture and condensation.
 It can be fixed on bathroom and kitchen walls.
 However, it is not water-resistant.
 Thus, it should be fixed in areas on which water will not fall directly on it.

 The Blue Board is installed on walls that will be finished with veneer plaster.
-The blue paper on the blue board ensures that the plaster can be easily applied on the board.
+The blue paper on the blue board ensures that the plaster can be easily applied to the board.
 The blue board is highly water and mold-resistant.
 It can be installed in basements and bathrooms.